Dow Gold Ratio: How Does Gold Compare to Shares For the Past 100 Years? Where to From Here in 2024?

-Here’s a great question from a reader on gold versus shares.
-It’s worth reviewing this as last time we looked at this in November 2021 the US stock market had just hit a new all time high.
+With stock markets dropping sharply last week in Japan and worldwide, here’s a timely question from a reader on gold versus shares.
+It’s worth reviewing this as the US stock market has recently hit all time highs.
+So wouldn’t this mean shares have outperformed gold?

-You’ll see why perhaps you shouldn’t simply compare shares/stocks to gold over a long period of time and then use this as an argument not to buy gold.
-You’ll also learn all about the Dow Gold Ratio and what shares/stocks might do now…
+You’ll also discover why perhaps you shouldn’t simply compare shares/stocks to gold over a long period of time and then use this as an argument not to buy gold.
+Plus learn all about the Dow Gold Ratio and what shares/stocks might do now…

 QUESTION: Often you see the comparison of how currency, example a dollar bill is eventually worth nothing and gold bought at the same price gains in value but it seems that this is not fair because really the comparison has to be if you invested that dollar in say stocks.
 So how does gold compare say to the Dow for 100 years?